thedatahub/Datahub-Factory/README.md

 Matthias Vandermaesen <matthias.vandermaesen@vlaamsekunstcollectie.be>
 Pieter De Praetere <pieter@packed.be>

-# COPYRIGHT
+# COPYRIGHT AND LICENSE

-Copyright 2016 - PACKED vzw, Vlaamse Kunstcollectie vzw
+This software is copyright (c) 2016 by PACKED, vzw, Vlaamse Kunstcollectie, vzw.

-# LICENSE

-This library is free software; you can redistribute it and/or modify it under the terms of the GPLv3.
+This is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, Version 3, June 2007.